kazo0/kazo0.github.io/docs/_posts/2023-12-05-toolkit-tuesday-statusbar.md

 ### `Foreground`

-The `Foreground` attached property does accept normal values like a usual `Brush`-based property.
+The `Foreground` attached property doesn't accept normal values like a usual `Brush`-based property.
 The difference here is that the `Foreground` property is of type `StatusBarForegroundTheme` and supports the following values:

 Value|Description
 -|-
-`None`|Leave the foreground in the last set color, and dispose any event registered by the extension associated to the current page
+`None`|Leaves the foreground in the last set color, and dispose any event registered by the extension associated to the current page
 `Light`|The foreground will take a light/white color `Dark`|The foreground will take a dark/black color `Auto`|The foreground will adjust according to the current theme: light/white in the dark mode, and dark/black in the light mode